-Last week we published the 2017 End of Year Special Edition of the Weekly Macro Themes report, a summary of some of the best, worst, and most notable charts of 2017 (and the ones to watch in 2018).
-This article brings you a look at an interesting section of the report: "The 2017 People's Choice Charts", and follows on from the 5 Charts for the Silly Season article.
+Last week we published the 2018 End of Year Special Edition of the Weekly Macro Themes report - a summary of some of the best, worst, and most notable charts of 2018 (and the ones to watch in 2019).
+This article brings you a look at an interesting section of the report: "The 2018 People's Choice Charts".
 In this post we look at the 5 most popular charts we tweeted this year as ranked by views and engagement.
-I'm sure you along with our Twitter followers will find the charts interesting and insightful - of course if you think we missed one that you think should be included please let us know in the comments or get in contact.
+I'm sure you along with our Twitter followers will find the charts interesting and insightful - of course if you think we missed one that should be included please get in contact.

 For more and deeper insights on global economics and asset allocation, and some more good charts you may want to subscribe to the Weekly Macro Themes.
 Click through for free look or a trial.